dmbarbour/wikilon/docs/ABCRTMem.md

 This is an issue I've revisited many times, so I've decided to make a list of conclusions and reasons:

-## Memory Layout

-Each context will have one contiguous block of memory, page-aligned.

-        [(context)..(memory).....]

-Our memory region is divided into a context header and the main memory region.
-The goal here is to simplify both offset and absolute addressing within context memory.

-There is no built-in semispace.
-However, there may be a lightweight indirection between what the user sees as the 'context' and what is used internally, so that we can model compacting collections by simply keeping at least one extra context of any given size available for compactions at the *environment* level.

-A small pool of contexts is sufficient for compaction and - assuming use of many concurrent contexts - more efficient for space than use of a semispace per context.

 ## Word Sizes

 In favor of 64-bit: